mcdomx/monitor/services/forecasting_service/readme.rst

 This application will read actual data from the database and generate a forecast for traffic rates in the future.

-The application is intended to be run as an individual docker container and can be launched using the docker-compose file included in the project's root directory.
+The application can be run as an individual docker container and can be launched using the docker-compose file included in the project's root directory.

+This service is designed to work with the charting service to provide plots with forecasted values.

+This service provides an API accessible via URL calls that can train new models, get a list of available models, or run predictions based on existing models.
+Calls to predict values are flexible so that the service picks the best-scoring model to predict based on the model selection parameters provided.

 This service will use the postgres database Docker container used in the monitor application.
 The docker-compose file will achieve this by